 Visiting Prešeren’s birth house in Vrba

-What is Shakespeare to the English, Goethe to the Germans and Pushkin to the Russians – this is Prešeren to the Slovenes.
 You cannot visit Slovenia without hearing and learning about the greatest Slovene poet France Prešeren (1800-1849).
-You will come across his statue right in the center of the capital Ljubljana.
+You will come across his statue right in the centre of the capital Ljubljana.
 Also, words of the Slovene national anthem are all part of Prešeren’s poem »Zdravljica« (A Toast).

 Not a happy life, but a great poetry

 As a son of a well-off farmer and a quite well educated mother, France was provided with a good education.
 Already at a very young age, he learned Latin, Ancient Greek, and German, which was then the language of education, administration, and high culture in most areas of today’s Slovenia (then Habsburg Monarchy).

 Against the wishes of his mother, who wanted him to become a priest, he studied law in Vienna.
 After acquiring a law degree, he returned to Ljubljana, where he was employed as an assistant in the law firm.
 He constantly strove to become an independent lawyer, but was not successful.

 When he was 33, he met Julija, the daughter of a rich Ljubljana merchant.
 She would become the unfulfilled love of his life and his muse.

 After in 1846 he was finally allowed to open his own law firm, he moved to Kranj.
 He died there on 8 February 1849.

 A sonnet to his beloved old home in Vrba